The Best Smartphones You Can Buy Under Rs. 15,000

+There are plenty of new devices in India priced under Rs.
+15,000 but buyers should be cautious because rising prices and ongoing component supply issues mean that you might not be getting the same kind of value that you might have been able to get a year or two ago.
+At the same time, don't expect huge leaps in power, camera quality, or construction quality if you're upgrading from a similarly priced phone that's a few years old.

-The Rs.
-10,000 to Rs.
-15,000 price band is hotly contested in India, which is no surprise since phones at this level can do nearly everything the average user might need.
-With a budget in this range, buyers in India have been able to pick up phones that are a step or two above entry-level, without the need to compromise on usability.
-You can get a big, high-quality screen, day-long battery life, quick charging, up-to-date software, and cameras that are good enough for everyday use.
+Having said that, you can expect a big, high-quality screens, day-long battery life, quick charging, up-to-date software, and cameras that are good enough for everyday use.
 Other features you might find include 5G, stereo speakers, a high display refresh rate, or splash resistance.

-We're seeing a lot of new smartphones in India priced under Rs.
-15,000 but buyers should be cautious because rising prices and ongoing component supply issues mean that you might not be getting the same kind of value that you might have been able to get a year or two ago.
-Manufacturers are keeping things fresh in terms of design and incremental value-added improvements, but don't expect huge leaps in power, camera quality, or construction quality if you're upgrading from a similarly priced phone that's a few years old.

-That said, here's a list of some of the best phones to buy under Rs.
-15,000 in India right now.
-All of these have been reviewed and scored by Gadgets 360, and we'll help you find the best one for your needs whether you prioritise performance, battery life, camera quality, or design.
-Here are the best phones under Rs.
-15,000, in no particular order.
+So, here's a list of some of the best phones to buy under Rs.
+15,000 in India right now, in no particular order.
+These have been reviewed and scored by Gadgets 360, and we'll help you find the best one for your needs whether you prioritise performance, battery life, camera quality, or design.

 |Phones under Rs.
 15,000